Baxi Boilers: Compare Efficiency, Warranty & Price

 - Ideal if the mains water pressure is low

-The three things to think about when it comes to cost are: the purchase price of the new boiler system; installation by a qualified engineer to get everything connected and running perfectly; and the overall running cost i.e. energy bills and repairs and maintenance.
+There are three things to think about when it comes to cost: the purchase price of the new boiler; installation by a qualified engineer; and the overall running cost i.e. energy bills, repairs and maintenance.

-The first one is easy and you can find details for Baxi boilers and all prices on this site.
-Installation fees vary from one engineer to another so it pays to get three quotes / prices for comparison purposes.
-It’s also good to check with your provider regarding whole life costs as this can impact the type of boiler you buy at the outset.
-Get quotes for a new Baxi boiler.
+The first one is easy as you can find details for Baxi boilers and all their prices on this site.
+Installation fees however vary from one engineer to another, so it pays to get three quotes for comparison.
+It’s also good to check with your provider regarding whole life costs, as this can impact the type of boiler you buy.

-A system boiler ensures a supply of hot water is pumped efficiently to radiators around the home and to a hot water cylinder to supply baths, showers and hot taps.
+A system boiler ensures a supply of hot water is pumped efficiently to radiators around the home and to a hot water storage cylinder.
+This provides an ample supply for baths, showers and hot taps.

-This type of system doesn’t have an extra cold water tank or ‘expansion’ tank as this part is built into the boiler itself rather than set up separately.
+This type of system doesn’t have an extra cold water cistern or ‘expansion’ tank, as this part is built into the boiler itself rather than set up separately.

-That’s good news when it comes to both installation as well as servicing as it simplifies the process for the engineer and ultimately should cost you less in time and therefore money.
+That’s good news when it comes to installation and servicing, as it simplifies the process for the engineer and should cost you less in time and therefore money.

 - Baxi system boilers offer excellent energy efficiency